 The analog output channels have a double-buffered input for single-step update and each is addressed at its own I/O location.
-The DACs have a two-byte (8LSB's+8MSB's) loading structure.
+Type AD7237 double-buffered, dual, DAC chips are used.
+Data are transferred into outer registers a byte at a time (eight LSBs then eight MSBs) and then transferred into inner registers a word at a time.
 The analog outputs can be updated either independently or simultaneously.